 But remember, you would never attain your vision because you would understand your organization’s trajectory and make changes to your vision to maintain freshness and relevance in your particular industry.

-Organizations that thrive always remake themselves to remain prior to downturns in their Sigmoid curve (see illustration).
+Organizations that thrive always remake themselves to remain before downturns in their Sigmoid curve (see illustration).
 The vision must stay far sooner than current reality to stay relevant and drive positive change.

 In the Sigmoid depiction of organizational life cycles, leaders must keep decisions at the correct times and effective follow-through.